+The latest boom-bust cycle happened with oil prices in 2014.
+After reaching $100.14 in June, West Texas Intermediate crude oil prices plummeted 15% to $53.45 on December 26, 2014.
 It was the last trading day of 2014.
 It then fell to $38.22 on August 28, 2015, the lowest for the year.
 These low prices started affecting the economy in 2015.
-In particular, U.S. oil companies in the shale oil industry laid off workers.
+In particular, U.S. oil companies in the shale oil industry laid-off workers.
 Later in 2015, many started defaulting on junk bonds.

 The strong dollar also drove up the value of the Chinese yuan, which was pegged to the dollar.
-In response, the People's Bank of China lowered the yuan's value by 3 percent in August 2015.
+In response, the People's Bank of China lowered the yuan's value by 3% in August 2015.
 That triggered a Chinese stock market crash and raised concerns of currency wars.

 Irrational exuberance also happened with gold prices in 2011.
 Fortunately, it didn't spread to the rest of the economy.

 It happened with Treasury notes as well.
 Prices reached a peak in 2012, creating the lowest yields in 200 years.
-Demand for Treasurys didn't fall until the Fed began raising rates in 2015.
+Demand for Treasuries didn't fall until the Fed began raising rates in 2015.

 Asset bubbles occurred with stocks in 2013.
-Prices rose 30 percent, outpacing underlying fundamentals.
+Prices rose 30%, outpacing underlying fundamentals.